nosilver4u/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 5.4.1 =
+* fixed: Bulk Optimizer sticks on stage 2 when there are no images to optimize
+* fixed: transparency in PNG images with color type 0 or 2 not detected
+* fixed: transparency false positives for PNG images with color types 4 and 6
+* fixed: lazy load skips img elements with unquoted src attributes
+* fixed: images converted by PNG to JPG (and friends) do not have restore links in library

 = 5.4.0 =
 * added: EXACTDN_DEFER_JQUERY_SAFE override for when inline scripts depend on jQuery